mesonbuild/meson/docs/markdown/Dependencies.md

 `dependency` works just like it does with Boost.
 It tells which subparts of Qt the program uses.

+You can set the `main` keyword argument to `true` to use the `WinMain()` function provided by qtmain static library (this argument does nothing on platforms other than Windows).

 Setting the optional `private_headers` keyword to true adds the private header include path of the given module(s) to the compiler flags.  (since v0.47.0)